DataDog/browser-sdk/packages/rum/README.md

 : Optional<br/>
 **Type**: Boolean <br/>
 **Default**: `false`<br/>
-Initialization fails silently if Datadog's RUM is already initialized on the page.
+Initialization fails silently if the RUM Browser SDK is already initialized on the page.

 `proxyUrl`
 : Optional<br/>
 **Type**: String<br/>
-Optional proxy URL (ex: https://www.proxy.com/path), see the full [proxy setup guide][7] for more information.
+Optional proxy URL, for example: https://www.proxy.com/path.
+For more information, see the full [proxy setup guide][7].

 `allowedTracingOrigins`
 : Optional<br/>
 **Type**: List<br/>
 A list of request origins used to inject tracing headers.
-See [Connect RUM and Traces][12].
+For more information, see [Connect RUM and Traces][12].

 `tracingSampleRate`
 : Optional<br/>
 **Type**: Number<br/>
 **Default**: `100`<br/>
 The percentage of requests to trace: `100` for all, `0` for none.
-See [Connect RUM and Traces][12].
+For more information, see [Connect RUM and Traces][12].

 `telemetrySampleRate`
 : Optional<br/>